-The current Agartala is although a Hindu dominant city, yet, the tribal festivals like Garia Puja, Kharchi festival and more are celebrated with the same fervour as Diwali and Durga Puja.
+The current Agartala is although a Hindu dominant city, yet, tribal festivals like Garia Puja, Kharchi festival, and more are celebrated with the same fervor as Diwali and Durga Puja.
 Agartala holds a special place on every traveler's list due to the Neermahal, where the famous boat race is also organized every year.
-Apart from the Neermahal and boat race the state is bound to amaze you with its picturesque scenery, and rich flora, and fauna.
+Apart from the Neermahal and boat race, the state is bound to amaze you with its picturesque scenery, and rich flora, and fauna.

-Ujjayanta Palace got its name by the noble laureate Rabindranath Tagore.
+Ujjayanta Palace got its name from the noble laureate Rabindranath Tagore.
 Maharaja Radha Kishore Manikya built this palace in 1901 A.D.
-The Mughal style gardens and the lakefront compliments the aesthetical and architectural finesse of the palace.
+The Mughal-style gardens and the lakefront compliments the aesthetical and architectural finesse of the palace.
 Today the palace is known as Tripura State Museum.